Shaarai Shomayim Committees

 If you are not already on a Committee, please consider finding one to which you can make a contribution.

 Our committees are:

-Cemetery - Evaluates the condition of our cemetery and keeps it in good condition.
+Cemetery: Evaluates the condition of our cemetery and keeps it in good condition.
 Also coordinates funerals and sells burial plots.

-Congregational Life - Works with prospective and new Temple members by welcoming and helping to integrate them into the congregational family in ways that they choose.
+Congregational Life: Works with prospective and new Temple members by welcoming and helping to integrate them into the congregational family in ways that they choose.
 Committee members also plan social events during the course of the year.
 In addition, this committee also includes the temple’s technology committee, communications committee, and integration and engagement committee.
 The ultimate goal is to ensure that each demographic of our community is actively engaged.

-Hineini - Responsible for developing programs that focus on the emotional well being of our Temple family with respect to the day-to-day challenges we face.
+Hineini: Develops programs that focus on the emotional well being of our Temple family with respect to the day-to-day challenges we face.
 Members visit the sick and elderly, drive Temple members to appointments, and are available to fulfill other needs as they arise.

-House - Committee members are responsible for the maintenance and repair of our building.
+House: Responsible for the maintenance and repair of our building.

-Hospitality - Members organize Oneg Shabbats and other social events that take place in the temple.
+Hospitality: Organizes Oneg Shabbats and other social events that take place in the temple.

-Ritual – Our Ritual Committee works with the Rabbi in planning our ritual experience.
+Ritual: Works with the Rabbi in planning our ritual experience.
 Members work with Temple professionals in helping to design the musical and liturgical experience.